 For therapists, physicians, yoga instructors, bodyworkers, researchers, and others who work with traumatized people.

-This unique professional training will examine the roots of trauma and addiction through the lenses of contemporary neuroscience and traditional Buddhist psychology.
-It will focus on parallels between Buddhist theory and neuroscience accounts of aversion and craving and how both can be transformed by Buddhist meditation practices and yoga.
+This unique professional training examines the roots of trauma and post-traumatic addictions through the lenses of contemporary neuroscience and traditional Buddhist psychology.
+It focuses on similarities between Buddhist theory and neuroscience accounts of aversion and craving, demonstrating how both can be transformed by Buddhist meditation practices and yoga.

 Participants will learn:

 - Relevant parallels between neuroscience and Buddhist psychology regarding trauma and posttraumatic addiction